raghavgupta0296/ColourNet/README.md

 People colour old black and white photographs using Photoshop.
 This model automates the colourization process without human work or intervention.

-# Dataset and Images
+# Dataset
-LabelMe Dataset - Coast & Beach, Open Country, Forest, Street images
+LabelMe Dataset - Coast & Beach, Open Country, Forest, Street images; 256x256 ~1k images

 # Input-Output
 RGB images converted to YUV format because the channels can be separated into intensity and chrominance </br>